GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 ' 		- Non-destructive operation with files copied to a project subfolder ' 		- Comment and import directive normalization
 '
-'	- Application interface and thema:
+'	- Application interface and theme:
 ' 		- Visual feedback with pleasing ocean-themed interface with animated bubbles '		- This 2025-03-18 is a special day to me and I've made this application in '		  order to celebrate this day.
-My old friend and familly knows what the '		  special day of the 18 march meant for me.
+My old friend and family knows what the '		  special day of the 18th March meant for me.
 '
 ' Notes:
 '
 '	The implementation uses a systematic approach to analyzing flattened filenames '	and reconstructing their intended directory structures.
 File content is processed '	to ensure proper concatenation of multi-part files while preserving semantic '	integrity.
 The drag and drop interface provides a frictionless way to process '	entire directory structures in a single operation.
 '
 ' Advantages:
 '
 ' 	- Intuitive single-step process for restructuring entire libraries ' 	- Intelligent part-file detection preserves code integrity ' 	- Original files remain untouched during restructuring ' 	- Comment and namespace processing ensures clean output files ' 	- Duplicate file resolution prevents version conflicts ' 	- Visual ocean-themed interface provides engaging feedback ' 	- Minimal dependencies for broad compatibility
 ' 	- Careful handling of edge cases in filename patterns ' 	- Clean separation between file operations and UI components ' 	- Non-blocking UI during intensive file operations
 ```

 ### Block Structure